 Hiking Venues for “Hoofing It In Oaxaca”

-Below is an alphabetical list of the various hikes offered in our program.
-You will note that not all the hikes are on the calendar for any given season, as we rotate the venues from year to year for variety.
+Below is an alphabetical list of the current hikes offered in our program.
+You will note that not all the hikes are on the calendar for any given season.
+We rotate hikes for variety, and also have inactive hikes (see Inactive Hikes page) that are not currently part of our roster.
+We also have an Overnight Hikes page, which outlines some of our overnight trips.
 Go to the “Schedule” page to view the hikes offered in the current season listed in chronological order.

 When reviewing the hike options, be sure to click on the “More Information” link on any of the entries below to find additional material, including a map and photos of that particular venue.
 It is the responsibility of hike participants to be well acquainted with the characteristics of the various hikes and the physical demands of those outings.

 Reservations are required for all hikes and weekend trips, as we must make appropriate arrangements for transportation.
-The hike reservation fee for the 2024-2025 season is 450 pesos for OLL members and 550 pesos for non-members.
-For simplicity, this is a flat fee which applies to all day hikes, no matter the distance or difficulty.
-Reservations may be made online at the Lending Library’s “Online Store”, which can be accessed at https://www.oaxlibrary.org/hikes.
+Reservations may be made online at the Oaxaca Lending Library’s “Online Store”, which can be accessed at https://www.oaxlibrary.org/hikes.
 Follow the directions posted there.
 Reservations may also be made in person at the circulation desk at the Library.
 Note, though, that typically reservations are not accepted more than 30 days before the hike date.
 All reservations must be paid for at the time they are registered.

 Many hiking trails are in territory administered by various local villages which require a fee for permission to hike through their land.
-This fee varies from place to place and year to year.
+This fee varies from place to place and year to year, our general recommendation is to bring an additional $500 pesos with you.

 Hike Sign-Up

-The Hoofing It In Oaxaca program runs November thru March.
+The main Hoofing It In Oaxaca program runs November thru March, and occassional hikes may be planned between June and October.
 Day hikes are scheduled each week following a flexible schedule.
 There may be just one hike per week at the beginning and end of the season, with up to five hikes per week in January and February.
-To see the current list of upcoming hikes, click HERE.
+To see the list of upcoming hikes, click HERE.

 The Lending Library does not offer refunds for hikes or tours.
 If your plans change so that you are unable to take part in an event you registered for, you may give or sell your reservation to someone else.
 You might accomplish this by word of mouth or by means of a post on the Friends of the Oaxaca Lending Library Facebook page, which you can access HERE.
 Your substitute can simply give your name when they check in the morning of the tour or hike.
 Thank you for your understanding.

 Rendezvous point: hike participants should meet on Libres street on the back (east) side of the Grand Fiesta Americana Hotel, approximately two blocks north of the Lending Library.
-Please arrive at 7:45 am to check in and pay any additional fees before the 8 o’clock departure time.
+Please arrive 15 minutes prior to departure time to check in and pay any additional fees.

 Apoala is a very small (pop.
 200) Mixtec village located in a deep, secluded valley 68 miles northwest of Oaxaca city.
 Its dramatic setting and some of the physical characteristics of the area make it a fine destination for hiking.
 The Mexican government has designated Apoala as a natural biosphere, and has constructed an ecotourism center there.
 The principal things of interest to visitors are the extremely narrow, vertiginous canyon that guards the northern approach to the village; the natural spring at the base of a cliff that gushes clear, frigid water year around; the various caves that riddle the nearby hillsides; and the series of scenic cascades and waterfalls created by the water flowing out of the valley and over yet another cliff.
 Apoala is reached by driving an hour or so northeast of Nochixtlan.
-The road there was paved in 2020, significantly reducing the drive time to get there.
+This hike is to the waterfall (where you may swim), lunch at the local comedor and then a short 40-60 minute walk up the canyon.

 (Click here for more information about this outing)